arXiv/arxiv-browse/script/sync_prod_to_gcp/README.md

 # Obsolete cron-based Deployment

 The script is designed to run as a cron job.
+With the use of pub/sub, the unit of work management is done by the queue.
+Therefore, there is no reason to run the cron jobs for multiple retry just to finish the job.

-## cronjob
+## cronjob (obsolete)

 Old: